zhengjunyao-work/arc24/docs/modeling/Iteration_18_submission_models.md

 - [ ] Do we see improvements in LB score when increasing the `max_seq_len`?
 - [ ] Do we see improvements when increasing LoRA rank?
+- [ ] Do we see improvements when training with RE-ARC?